sammck/tp-hub/README.md

 The only file necessary to install this stack is the docker-compose.yml file in this project at `~/tp-hub/examples/whoami/docker-compose.yml`.

 The easiest way to install it into Portainer is to copy it into the clipboard of the browser client on the private LAN that you will be using to access Portainer.
 Do that in whatever way is easiest for you.
-E.g., you can browse to https://github.com/sammck/tp-hub/blob/main/examples/whoami/docker-compose.yml and copy it into the clipboard from there
+E.g., you can browse to https://github.com/sammck/tp-hub/blob/main/examples/whoami/docker-compose.yml and copy it into the clipboard from there.

+> **Note:**
+> For more sophisticated stacks Portainer is also able to clone a named github repo and run a docker-compose stack in it.

 ## Log into Portainer